-- Put your dog in a cool bath or hose her down with a garden hose.
-Avoid ice water as this can cause life-threatening consequences.
+- Put your dog in a cool bath or hose them down with a garden hose.
+Avoid adding ice cubes to the water, as this can lead to life-threatening consequences.

-- Offer her some water, but do not waste time forcing her to drink because it’s not going to lower her temperature in itself.
+- Offer your pup a full water bowl, but do not waste time forcing them to drink because it’s not going to lower their body temperature.

 - Load your wet dog into the car and quickly head to the veterinarian.
 Call on your way to let them know your concern so they can take appropriate preparatory measures.

-- Run your car air conditioning with the windows down for the drive.
-The evaporation helps lower warm body temperatures.
+- Run your vehicle’s air conditioning with the windows down for the drive to the vet.
+The added airflow will lead to evaporation, which helps lower warm body temperatures.

-Just don’t do it—even for a few minutes, when the car is parked in the shade, or if the windows are cracked.
+Just don’t do it—not even for a few minutes, not even when the car is parked in the shade, not even if the windows are cracked.

-It’s best to exercise your dog in the early morning and evening to avoid the intense sunshine.
+It’s best to exercise your dog in the early morning and in the evening to avoid the intense sunshine during hot weather months.

-If your schedule doesn’t permit this, consider alternate exercises for your pooch, such as swimming, sprinkler play breaks and a basic hose down to keep her body temperature from rising dangerously high.
+If your schedule doesn’t permit this, consider alternate exercises for your pooch, such as swimming in a regular pool or even a kiddie pool, sprinkler play breaks and a basic cool water hose down to keep their body temperature down.

-Scorching contact temperatures of sand, asphalt and pavers can cause burns on paw pads, making these surfaces a non-option for dogs to rest.
-Shade helps, but be aware that the sun’s changing position can limit shady backyard retreats.
+Scorching contact temperatures of sand, asphalt and pavers can be uncomfortable for your dog’s paws and can even cause burns on their paw pads, making these surfaces a non-option for dogs to rest.
+Shade helps but be aware that the sun’s changing position can limit shady backyard retreats.

-It might be tempting to simply shave down your pup’s fur to help her stay cool, but think twice.
-For some dogs, their fur insulates against the summer heat and the winter chill, similar to how home insulation works.
+It might be tempting to make an appointment with the groomer and have them simply shave down your pup’s fur to help her stay cool but think twice before making that call.
+For some dogs, their fur insulates against the summer heat and the winter chill, like how home insulation works.